How To Simplify Your [Overstuffed] Diaper Bag in 2022

 I hate feeling like a pack mule.
-Before children, my […]
+Before children, my husband patiently listened to many a rant regarding the oppression of carrying purses.
+Now that I have a baby, not […]

 I hate feeling like a pack mule.
 Before children, my husband patiently listened to many a rant regarding the oppression of carrying purses.